microsoft/FabricRTIWorkshop/docs/workshop.md

 🥇 The Gold Layer: aggregated data for reporting and BI, this can be achieved with Eventhouse's **materialized views**.

-A medallion architecture (also coined by Databricks) is a data design pattern used to logically organize data.
-The goal is to **incrementally** improve the structure and quality of data as it flows through each layer of the architecture.
+The Medallion architecture (also coined by Databricks) is a data design pattern used to logically organize data.
+The goal is to **incrementally** improve the structure and quality of data as it flows through each layer of the architecture, performantly at enterprise scale.
 Medallion architectures are sometimes also referred to as "multi-hop" architectures.

 Creating a multi-layer data platform allow companies to improve data quality across the layers and at the same time provide for their business needs.
 Unstructured and raw data are ingested using scalable pipelines to output the highest quality enriched data.